Class ContourPlot.PixelConvertingSpliterator<P extends ContourPlot.PixelBase,T>

 getDoubleArrayConverter

-public static ContourPlot.PixelConvertingSpliterator.PixelConverter<ContourPlot.PixelBase,double[]> getDoubleArrayConverter()
+public static ContourPlot.PixelConvertingSpliterator.PixelConverter<ContourPlot.PixelBase,double[]> getDoubleArrayConverter()- Returns:

 - Exemplary PixelConverter that converts to double[].